- Contact Center Administrator Guide Introduction

 To use the out-of-the-box application, click the HTML snippet button, copy the HTML snippet code, and embed it into your web page(s).
 Normally, it is not necessary to change the default client web server hostname.
 You will do so only if instructed by your service provider.

-To create your own application, click the Client application button.
+To create your own application with the full chat code, click the Client application button.
 A zip file with the code of the out-of-the-box application (see above) will be downloaded to your computer.
 You can modify this code to match the look and feel of your company website, and implement additional application functionality using the Mobile/Web API.

-Requested skills are the auxiliary skills that the agents must possess in order to handle chats arriving through this scenario entry.
+Requested skills are the auxiliary skills and language skills that the agents must possess in order to handle chats arriving through this scenario entry.
 This field is optional.
 See the corresponding description for the Dial-in scenario entries for more information.

 A parameter expected is the parameter that may be expected by the scenario in session requests coming from the mobile applications (e.g., customer’s name).
 Such parameters are optional.
 They may be used, for example, to look for the most qualified agents to handle the requested chat sessions and/or to display user information for the agents.
 For more information, see section Expected parameters of the Mobile/Web API Specification.